krishna-aditi/nlp-sentiment-analysis-on-stock-news-and-price-monitoring/README.md

 Stock-price-prediction-and-nlp-pipeline
 ==============================

-Aim is to create a workflow where we curate the data by web-scraping in Python.
-The model will be trained using the Long Short Term Memory(LSTM) model, to provide short term recommendations to buy or sell a stock of the company chosen by the user.
-The interface will include a dashboard with the stock trend for the company.
-We also aim to create an NLP pipeline for stock specific news that will also be web-scraped.
-A summarized version of the news will be reflected on the interface, and the associated sentiment with it.
-Goal is to curate all company specific information in one place so as to help the user make an informed decision regarding trading.

 #### Overview
 Prediction and analysis of the stock market are some of the most difficult tasks to execute.
 There are a multitude of reasons for this, including market volatility and a variety of other dependent and independent variables that influence the market value of a particular stock.
 Because of these factors, it is extremely difficult for any stock market expert to predict the market's rise and fall with great accuracy.